tokzeedeveloper/tokzee-website-latest/SSL_FIX_GUIDE.md

-# Fix SSL Error on betterfriend.live - Complete Guide
+# Fix SSL Error on Tokzee.live - Complete Guide

 ## The Problem

-The error `ERR_SSL_VERSION_OR_CIPHER_MISMATCH` happens because **betterfriend.live doesn't have an SSL certificate yet**.
+The error `ERR_SSL_VERSION_OR_CIPHER_MISMATCH` happens because **Tokzee.live doesn't have an SSL certificate yet**.
 This is a domain configuration issue, not a code issue.

 ---